FlrMh/What-is-DevOps-/README.md

 #### Overall... ####
-Instead of thinking of DevOps, which often uses IT/DevOps management software, as a singular solution, it should be viewed as an **overarching philosophy** — generally speaking, the DevOps concept has been developed to _bridge the gap_ between two traditionally siloed teams, development and operations.
+Instead of thinking of DevOps, which often uses IT/DevOps management software, as a singular solution, it should be viewed as an **overarching philosophy** — generally speaking, the DevOps concept has been developed to _bridge the gap_ between two traditionally siloed teams, **development** and **operations**.
 More specifically, through agile processes, the _two teams work in concert_ to optimize productivity and reliability, ultimately providing **better services to customers**.A DevOps strategy is more than just a single solution — it encompasses multiple software systems and departments to create a _unified, efficient approach to developing and operating applications and services_.
     ![](DevOps-definition.png)